scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 255

+Soylent for lunch today, and then had regular food for dinner with some friends.

+### Day 256

 No soylent today since I was hanging out with friends who are visiting

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/